Kubernetes on AWS · open source

 Honest overhead, with the mechanism named

 We aggregate in-kernel with PERCPU maps, so there is no per-packet userspace handoff.
-Overhead stays ~0.1–0.5% CPU per node.
-We will not tell you it is zero, and we publish our benchmark methodology so you can confirm it on your own nodes.
+The agent is designed to a 0.1–0.5%-of-one-core overhead budget, and we won’t quote a measured number until a reproducible benchmark ships.
+We will not tell you it is zero, and we publish what’s measured so far, and what isn’t, so you can measure it on your own nodes instead of taking ours.

 It’s Apache-2.0, so your security team can read exactly what runs before you deploy it.
 Read the architecture →